crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

     `cf push hello_app_1 -i 4`

 	This pushes 4 instances of the application to your Bluemix space and assigns it the name `hello_app_1`.
+	Look for a line near the end such as: `urls: hello-app-1-[silly unique name].mybluemix.net`

 	b.
-Note the route **URL** that is assigned to the application.

-	Look for a line near the end such as: `urls: hello-app-1-[silly unique name].mybluemix.net`

-	c.
-Verify the application is started and working and routing traffic
+Verify the application is started and routing traffic

-    `cf app hello_app_1`
+    `cf app hello_app_1` - you should see the URL route here as well

+	b.
+Test the application is running

 	Go to the **URL** `hello-app-1-[silly unique name].mybluemix.net` you noted above.
 You should see a "broken" application.

 	d.
 (Optional) In the lab directory you can execute `loop-curl-app.sh` and `curl` the application repeatedly, to watch it change as you deploy.
 You should see curl return the text "Hello, here is your application - BROKEN".